 This article talks about novel security vulnerabilities of IPv6 tunnel – an important type of migration mechanisms from IPv4 to IPv6 implemented by all major operating systems and routers.
 The vulnerabilities allow an attacker to form routing loops which can easily pro duce DoS attacks.
 Gabi will describe the principles of the attack and then demonstrate how to actually implement it.
 These vulnerabilities were first presented at Usenix W00T ’09 in the paper I co-authored with Michael Arov.
 Social Media by Chris Poulin

 Twitter, Facebook, Gmail, LinkedIn, Skype, the list goes on and on and a majority of the one billion people that use these social net working sites consistently use them while at work.
 This unchecked flow of data is a new source of sensitive information and creates security loopholes for serious cyber attacks.
 From a technology stand point, enforcing a policy around social networking traffic is difficult but it must be done.
 Secure Out-of-band Management of Critical Infrastructure at The Enterprise Branch Office By Robert Waldie

 As the enterprise pushes into the cloud, it is important to remain mindful of the distributed IT and communications assets that are fundamental to day-to-day operations.
 The widespread adoption of IaaS solutions to virtualize back office infrastructure has alleviated some of the management and maintenance headaches associated with physical IT infrastructure, however it is by no mean a silver bullet.

-rel="nofollow" is in use.
+Please keep in mind that comments are moderated and rel="nofollow" is in use.
 So, please do not use a spammy keyword or a domain as your name, or it will be deleted.
 Let us have a personal and meaningful conversation instead.